googleapis/python-aiplatform/README.rst

     ...
     cloud_profiler.init()

-Next, run the job with with a Vertex AI TensorBoard instance.
+Next, run the job with with a Gemini Enterprise Agent Platform TensorBoard instance.
 For full details on how to do this, visit https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview

 Finally, visit your TensorBoard in your Google Cloud Console, navigate to the "Profile" tab, and click the `Capture Profile` button.
 This will allow users to capture profiling statistics for the running jobs.